-Important steps for avoiding red diesel problems this winter
+Important steps for avoiding red diesel problems in the winter

 There are a number of important steps you can take to ensure that your fleet of machinery or vehicles will operate at top capacity this winter, avoiding any problems with red diesel.
 These steps include: